What is SBAR and its examples?

 Introduction

 The term SBAR can eliminate the poor transfer of information or communication among health care providers, information that can lead to poor patient care.
-The ability to transfer clear and proper information between health care providers makes for proper supervision and better or a necessary approach towards a patient’s health condition.
+The ability to transfer clear and proper information between healthcare providers makes for proper supervision and a better or a necessary approach towards a patient’s health condition.

 What is SBAR?

-The term SBAR is an acronym for Situation, Background, Assessment, and Recommendation.
-Among health care professionals or providers, it is a most reliable tool used for passing across information among nurses and doctors, concerning a patient’s state of health, during a handoff.
+SBAR is an acronym for Situation, Background, Assessment, and Recommendation.
+Among health care professionals or providers, it is the most reliable tool used for passing across information among nurses and doctors, concerning a patient’s state of health, during a handoff.

-SBAR as a health care communication tool has helped a great deal in the preservation and transfer of proper information.
-In and around a hospital setting, the communication tool has contributed to the elimination of medical errors and patient safety.
+SBAR, as a healthcare communication tool, has helped a great deal in preserving and transferring proper information.
+In and around a hospital setting, the communication tool has contributed to eliminating medical errors and patient safety.

 Recommended: 9 Examples of Supply and Demand

-A handoff is a period when a team gets to transfer responsibility to another team, especially when it is no longer their duty or a situation has gone beyond their expertise, but still concerning a particular issue or patient.
-The acronym SBAR as developed has its own meaning embedded in the words.
+A handoff is when a team transfers responsibility to another team, especially when it is no longer their duty or a situation has gone beyond their expertise but still concerns a particular issue or patient.
+The acronym SBAR as developed has its meaning embedded in the words.

 The letter A stands for Assessment.
-This answers the question of what is the assessment of the reported situation at hand.
+This answers the question of the assessment of the reported situation at hand.

-Letter R in the acronym which stands for Recommendation seeks to find what a reporting medical personnel recommends to be done about a patient’s health state, what can possibly be done to solve the situation at hand?
-These questions are asked to ensure swift and immediate response by another team.
+Letter R in the acronym for Recommendation seeks to find what a reporting medical personnel recommends about a patient’s health state; what can be done to solve the situation at hand?
+These questions are asked to ensure another team’s swift and immediate response.

 The SBAR tool has shown effective communication among health providers.
 Over time, research has shown that the implementation of this manner of communication has greatly reduced accidents in the hospital setting.
 Because it is used when a situation has to be immediately attended to, the information to be passed has to be concise and detailed.